Governance

 She has served as a consultant on several past/current committees of the WHO, including the Malaria Policy Advisory Committee, the Malaria Elimination Oversight Committee, the Global Certification Commission, the Emergency Committee for Polio Eradication, and the Chair of the African Regional Commission for the Certification of the Eradication of Poliomyelitis.
 She also served as Chair of the Data Management Committee for a trial on Azithromycin-chloroquine.
 She was a member of the Scientific Advisory Group for Ebola vaccine trials in Guinea.

-In 2011, she was one of six women who received the African Union Kwame Nkrumah Scientific Award for Women and received the 2012 award for Excellence in Science from the Cameroon Professional Society.
+In 2011, she was one of six women who received the African Union Kwame Nkrumah Scientific Award for Women and the 2012 Award for Excellence in Science from the Cameroon Professional Society.
 In 2014, she served as the Aggrey-Fraser-Guggisberg Memorial Lecturer at the University of Ghana and was awarded a Doctor Honoris Causa (DSc).
 In 2015, she was elected International Honorary Fellow of the American Society of Tropical Medicine and Hygiene.
 In 2018, she was elected one of nine women as the Heroine of Health.
-She was celebrated at a special event in Geneva in the presence of the Director-General World Health Organization (WHO), the Regional Director of the WHO/African Regional Office, and the Cameroon Minister of Health.
+She was celebrated at a special event in Geneva in the presence of the Director-General of the World Health Organization (WHO), the Regional Director of the WHO/African Regional Office, and the Cameroon Minister of Health.
 On November 23, 2018, she was crowned by the Cameroon Medical Council as Queen Mother of the Cameroonian Medical Community.

 image